 For example, the stock market makes it easy for investors to see which companies are doing well and which ones are not.
-Money swiftly goes to those businesses that are growing.
+Money swiftly goes to businesses that are growing.
 That rewards performance and provides an incentive for further growth.

 Securities also create more destructive swings in the business cycle.
 Since they are so easy to buy, individual investors can purchase them impulsively.
 Many make decisions without being fully informed or diversified.
-When stock prices fall, they lose their entire life savings.
+When stock prices fall, they can lose their entire life savings.
 That happened on Black Thursday, leading to the Great Depression of 1929.

-Unfortunately, all these new products created too much liquidity.
+Unfortunately, all of these new products created too much liquidity.
 That created an asset bubble in housing, credit card, and auto debt.
 It created too much demand and a false sense of security and prosperity.
 CDOs allowed banks to loosen their lending standards, further encouraging default.

-Overnight, the market for them disappeared.
+Overnight, the market for CDOs disappeared.
 Banks refused to lend to each other because they were afraid of receiving potentially worthless CDOs in return.
 As a result, the Federal Reserve had to buy the CDOs to keep global financial markets from collapsing.
 Derivatives created the global financial crisis of 2008.